SmartThingsUle/DLNA-PLAYER/Readme_MediaRenderer_Events.md

 [SmartThings Developer Documentation](http://docs.smartthings.com/en/latest/index.html)
 for more information.

-2.Self-publish MadiaRenderer player Smart type by creating a new Device Type or Updating in the [SmartThings IDE](https://graph.api.smartthings.com/ide/apps) and pasting the [source code](https://raw.githubusercontent.com/SmartThingsUle/DLNA-PLAYER/master/MediaRenderer_Player.groovy) in the "From Code" tab.
+2. Self-publish MadiaRenderer player Smart type by creating a new Device Type or Updating in the [SmartThings IDE](https://graph.api.smartthings.com/ide/apps) and pasting the [source code](https://raw.githubusercontent.com/SmartThingsUle/DLNA-PLAYER/master/MediaRenderer_Player.groovy) in the "From Code" tab.
 Please refer to the